kayjan/bigtree/docs/index.md

 ---
 title: bigtree
-description: Tree Implementation and Methods for Python, integrated with Python list, dictionary, and pandas DataFrame.
+description: Tree Implementation and Methods for Python, integrated with list, dictionary, pandas and polars DataFrame.
 hide:
   - toc
 ---